UB-BiomedicalInformatics/stream_COVID/README.md

 Documentation of parameter choices and model choices can be found in the github Wiki.
 For questions, please email [Gabe Anaya](ganaya@buffalo.edu) or [Sarah Mullin](sarahmul@buffalo.edu).

-As a note, these models are constantly being changed and updated as more information from COVID-19 surfaces.
+As a note, these models are constantly being changed and updated as more information about COVID-19 surfaces.
 The deterministic models presented here are highly reliant on assumptions and parameter choice.

 ## Acknowledgements